MusicWeb International One of the most grown-up review sites around 2024

 Witte, Georg Hendrik (1843-1929) was a Dutch composer who wrote a cello concerto in 1877.

 Wittinger, Róbert (b.1945) is an Austrian-born German composer who wrote a cello concerto called Riflessioni II in 1987.
-He also wrote Irreversibilitazione for cello and orchestra in 1967 and this can be heard on YouTube played by Siegfried Palm.
+He also wrote Irreversibilitazione for cello and orchestra in 1967, and this has been recorded by Siegfried Palm for Wergo and can be heard on YouTube.

 Wolf-Ferrari, Ermanno (1876-1948) was an Italian composer who wrote a cello concerto subtitled Invocazione in 1943 that has been recorded by Gustav Rivinius for cpo.